 Yes.
 If you would like to save the PRAF and work on it later, click on the Save button found at the bottom of each tab.

-4. How do I move to the next tab?
+4. How do I navigate to the next tab?

-You move to the next tab by clicking “Save and proceed” at the bottom of each page.
+You can navigate to the next tab by clicking “Save and proceed” at the bottom of each page.

 5. What if I can’t find my name in the PI search function?